Adri6336/EnKryptos/README.md

 # Notes

 - Keys are unique and non-recoverable.
 If you somehow lose your key, your encrypted files will made useless clusters of obfuscated data.
 Do not lose your key.

+- Keys created with the script version will not be interoperable with the executable version.